 Radsense 1

 Radsense 1 is a presence sensor that actually knows if you are present.
 Typical PIR-based sensors can view a heat signature, but can only detect moving targets.
 Radsense 1 is using a low power millimeter radar that can detect millimeter (0.04″) movements.
-Any human or animal moving within the detection zone will trigger the device – as long as they are breathing or performing other tiny movements.
+Any human or animal within the detection zone will trigger the device – as long as they are breathing or performing other tiny movements.

 Use this sensor to toggle lights, video, alerts or anything you can think of.
 Since it’s based on Radar technology, it will trigger even when mounted behind a wall or other installations.